 At the NCAA Championship, Straub saw action off the bench in the bracket rounds, helping Nebraska earn a second-place finish.

 Straub got off to a strong start academically, as she earned NTCA All-Academic Team honors.
 The Lincoln native was named to the Nebraska Scholar-Athlete Honor Roll in both the fall and spring semesters and the Tom Osborne Citizenship Team in 2016.

 Straub ended her career at Lincoln Pius X High School as a two-time state champion for Coach Rod Machacek.
 She earned all-state and all-conference honors all four years of her high school career, being named conference MVP in 2015.
 She was a state champion in 2012 and 2015, while finishing as a state runner-up in 2013.
 Straub bowled a high game of 280 and a high series of 735.
 She was also a highly rated volleyball recruit, earning two letters in high school, before an injury ended her volleyball career.
 She also lettered in track as a triple jumper.
 Straub was a three-year member of the National Honor Society, and was a four-year member of the gold honor roll.

 The daughter of Bill and Kim Straub, Meghan was born on Aug.
 19, 1997.
 Meghan is double majoring in English education and journalism at Nebraska, earning NTCA All-Academic Team honors in 2016 and 2017.
-She was a Big Ten Distinguished Scholar and she earned Academic All-Big Ten accolades in 2017.
-She is a five-time member of the Nebraska Scholar-Athlete Honor Roll.
+She was a Big Ten Distinguished Scholar and Academic All-Big Ten selection in both 2017 and 2018.
+She is a six-time member of the Nebraska Scholar-Athlete Honor Roll.
 In 2017, Straub was Nebraska's recipient of the Big Ten Sportsmanship Award.
-She was also a member of the Tom Osborne Citizenship Team in 2016 and 2017.
+She is a three-time member of the Tom Osborne Citizenship Team.